hydrogen internal combustion engine

 The hydrogen age is here.
 Mankind’s search for increasingly environmentally-friendly individual mobility and independence from fossil sources of energy has led to a worldwide search for the fuel of the future.
 To ensure both environmentally-friendly mobility and a smooth changeover to a long-term, sustained supply of energy, the fuel used must be fully sustainable, which is suitable for ongoing regeneration in a constant cycle.
 It must also fulfill a whole range of economic, qualitative and quantitative criteria.
 Researchers and experts around the world have found only one single source of energy able to reach this ideal: hydrogen.

-Hydrogen stands out clearly from fossil sources of energy by the simple, but the all-important fact that in its recovery and use it can be embedded in a regenerating, natural cycle: Whenever hydrogen is recovered through regenerating sources of energy such as solar, wind and water energy, it is indeed available in unlimited quantities and virtually without the slightest emissions.
+Hydrogen stands out clearly from fossil sources of energy by the simple, but the all-important fact that in its recovery and use it can be embedded in a regenerating, natural cycle: Whenever hydrogen is recovered through regenerating sources of energy such as solar, wind, and water energy, it is indeed available in unlimited quantities and virtually without the slightest emissions.

 BMW was the first carmaker in the world to focus consistently on the medium- and long-term development of its cars on the use of hydrogen.
-And on this basis, the Company has developed a logical, all-round concept: BMW CleanEnergy, the BMW Groups Energy Strategy.
+And on this basis, the Company has developed a logical, all-around concept: BMW CleanEnergy, the BMW Groups Energy Strategy.
 The long-term objective is to avoid emissions and use energy recovered in a regenerating process.

 There are important reasons for this strategy: In July 1998, the Association of the European Automobile Industry (ACEA) made a commitment to the European Union to reduce the CO2 emissions of all newly registered European cars to an average of 140 g CO2/km by the year 2008.
 This equals a reduction in CO2 emissions by 25 percent versus 1995 and amounts to average fuel consumption of just 6.0 liters/100 km (47.1 mpg Imp).